Fagna

 Final result

-The result is a smooth and usable web app for event planners that has the potential to be the go-to place for vendors and good advice.
+The result is a smooth and usable web app for event planners that has the potential to be the go-to place for discovering vendors and good advice.
+There are definitely similar products in other markets, but Fagna sits in a comfortable niche - it's optimized for the Icelandic market and does a great job for overwhelmed one-off event planners and repeat amateur planners, such as company committees.